Is it safe?

 We have had people who are allergic to horses in our workshops.
 They manage their condition with medication, step outside the arena or the training room as often as they need to, and have even taken showers and changed clothes at the training location to get rid of all the horse dust before getting in the car to go home!
 We do everything we can to make it possible for everyone to attend our workshops, but in the end it depends on the individual and the strength of the allergy.

 What if I’m afraid of horses?

 A second option is to use mini-horses!
-For many people, part of the fear of horses is because of their size.
-At the Krasker Training Consultancy training location in Bavois, we have two Shetland ponies, approximately 80 cm high at the shoulder, which are available for use in most of the exercises we run.
-These ponies respond in the same way as the horses, but they’re a lot less scary because they’re only waist-high!
+For many people, part of the fear of horses is based on their size.
+To help overcome this, we will use ponies, which can be as small as 1 metre high at the shoulder, but respond to our inner state in the same way as the horses.

 Everyone is encouraged to take part in the exercises, using either or both of the approaches outlined above.
 However, if you’re unable to get into the arena with the horses, there’s a safe viewing area from which you can observe.
 We find that people get a lot out of watching and sharing their observations in the debrief sessions, so you won’t be excluded from an event with a group of colleagues even if you can’t take part in the exercises.

 Will I be out of doors during the exercises?